-Women had higher rates of respiratory disease than men.
-Among men, workers under age 50 years generally had higher rates compared with older workers.
-The opposite was true for women, with older women generally having the higher rates.
-Nuclear Specialties had the highest rates of respiratory diagnoses among men and women compared with other occupational categories.
-They were over 3 times more likely to report a respiratory diagnosis than other occupational groups.
+Women generally had higher rates of respiratory disease than men, and workers under age 50 tended to have higher rates compared with older workers.
+Nuclear Specialties workers were twice as likely to report a respiratory diagnosis than other job categories.